-Group performance
+Group Performance

 The operating performance of the Group was again very strong in the first half of 2007.
-Group operating profit before tax from continuing operations, on the European Embedded Value (EEV) basis, was up 39 per cent, to £1,326 million building on the momentum established in 2005 and 2006.
-On the statutory International Financial Reporting Standards (IFRS) basis, operating profit before tax on continuing operations was up 27 per cent to £601 million.
+Group operating profit before tax from continuing operations, on the European Embedded Value basis (EEV), was up 39 per cent, to £1,326 million building on the momentum established in 2005 and 2006.
+On the statutory IFRS basis, operating profit before tax on continuing operations was up 27 per cent to £601 million.

-The Group had a positive cash flow from operations in the period to 30 June 2007.
+The Group had a positive cashflow from operations in the period to 30 June 2007.
 The benefit of a significant increase in the uptake of the scrip dividend helped to achieve this.
 Our expectation remains that operations will provide a positive cash flow in the 2008 full year.